 back to top

 - One way emails from you are always encouraged.
 Campers will not have an opportunity to reply to your e-mail.
 We will deliver to your child along with the daily mail distribution.
-We encourage you to because your kids look forward to receiving them.
+We encourage you to write letters too because your kids look forward to receiving them.

 There are 3 phone calls with your camper per summer (from your camper to you).
 We schedule the call time from your camper to you by using the “Scheduling Call Sheet” that is located in your parent handbook.
 This will provide several options to schedule your call at your convenience.
 The campers will make their calls to you directly from the camp phone lines.